HMS Fidelity (D57): Fate

 At the time of her sinking Fidelity had on board some 369 souls (274 crew, 51 Marines and 44 survivors from Empire Shackleton): All were lost.
-The only survivors were the eight crew of the motor torpedo boat, detached on anti-submarine patrol, who were later picked up by HMCS Woodstock, and two crewmen of a seaplane that had crashed on takeoff on 28 December and been picked up by HMCS St. Laurent.
+The only survivors were the eight crew of the motor torpedo boat, detached on anti-submarine patrol, who were later picked up by HMCS Woodstock, and two crewmen of a seaplane that had crashed on take-off on 28 December and been picked up by HMCS St. Laurent.
 To this day 40 Commando has never reused T as a company designation in memory of the loss.

 Guérisse was not aboard when Fidelity sank, having earlier been stranded in France.
-He became the namesake of the Pat O'Leary escape line which helped allied soldiers and downed airmen escape occupied France.
+He became the namesake of the Pat O'Leary escape line which helped more than 650 allied soldiers and downed airmen escape occupied France.
 A memorial to the men of T Company is located in the Parish Church of St Andrew, Chale, Isle of Wight, near where their training took place.